jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 To start, we envision our _interaction matrix_, denoted $$R$$: a large matrix of shape $$n_{users} \times n_{items}$$ containing our raw interaction data (here we use "item" to refer generically to that half of the recommender's input -- in this case, the items are movies).
 Each element $$r_{ij}$$ corresponds to the interaction of the $$i$$'th user with the $$j$$'th item.
-This is our first branch point in designing recommenders:
+The naure of this interaction is our first branch point in designing recommenders:

-(1) _explicit_ interaction, like a user providing a 5-star rating for an item based on their preferences
+(1) _explicit_ feedback, like a user providing a 5-star rating for an item based on their preferences

-(2) _implicit_ interaction, where we infer a user's preference -- for example, modeling click-throughs or skips as positive/negative interactions, and treating lack of interaction as neutral or negative
+(2) _implicit_ feedback, where we infer a user's preference -- for example, modeling click-throughs or skips as positive/negative interactions, and treating lack of interaction as neutral or negative

 We can think of each row of the matrix as a $$n_{items}$$-sized vector decribing a single user; likewise, each column is a $$n_{users}$$-sized vector describing each item (movie, in this case).
 Given vector representations for users and items, then, we can work in terms of similarity (via vector-based distance metrics), which gets at the core of collaborative filtering -- similar users like the same items, and similar items are liked by the same users.